rebeccachoo/react-contact-information/README.md

 # React App - Contact Information

 This single page will show you contact information and you can add/remove/modify the contact information.
 The contact information contains first name, last name, description, address, phone, and date the information is created.
+When you add, the popup with modal effect will be shown on your screen.
 <br /><br /><br />

 | Feature | Description |